dergigi/ants/README.md

 ## TODOs, aka what I wanna do next

+- [x] add support for code snippets (`kind:1337`)
 - [x] don't do so many requests, lots of requests can be merged into one
+- [x] add a `/kinds` command that shows all substitutions
+- [ ] implement streaming search aka "live" mode
 - [ ] be nice to relays (respect limits etc)
-- [ ] implement streaming search (properly wire up streaming queries & UI)
-- [x] add support for code snippets (`kind:1337`)
 - [ ] add proper support for blog posts (`kind:30023`)
 - [ ] add "blossom search" to images (via sha256 hash)
-- [x] add a `/kinds` command that shows all substitutions
 - [ ] explain what the different icons and symbols mean somehow
 - [ ] move some things around in the UI
 - [ ] make stuff less stupid and buggy overall